-Figure 2-4 Front Panel Overview
+Figure 2-4.
+Front Panel Overview

 - SOFT KEYS These six keys have a variety of purposes depending on what is displayed on the screen.
-In most cases, the upper buttons change display units and the lower buttons change parameters shown just above the button on the display. - LCD DISPLAY This is where all readings, graphs, and operating parameters are displayed.
+In most cases, the upper buttons change display units and the lower buttons change parameters shown just above each button on the display. - LCD DISPLAY This is where all readings, graphs, and operating parameters are displayed.
 It also shows the current functions of the lower soft keys.
 The display contrast is controlled by the CONTRAST control.
 If no buttons are pressed for two hours, the 'screen saver' will be invoked, and the display will darken to preserve the useful lifetime of the display.
 Touching any key will turn it on again. - dBr KEY This key is used to set the dBr reference for measurement to the current measured value.
 When saving and recalling setups, it provides some additional soft key functions. - FUNCTION KEYS These keys select the measurement to be performed by the analyzer.
-The exact function selected will depend on the analyzer domain (analog or digital), selected by the center key in the INPUT CONTROL KEYS group.
-Small colored dots indicate which measurements are available in which domain.
-The legend to these dots is shown at the top of

-- Screen saver page 4-10.
+- CONTRAST control page 4-1.

-- ☐ CONTRAST control page 4-1.
+- Screen saver-page 4-10.

-- ☐ dBr and other units page 4-93.
+- dBr and other units- page 4-71.

-- Saving and recalling setups page 4-90.
+- Saving and recalling setups page 4-62.

-- ☐ FUNCTION KEYS page 4-26.
+- ☐ FUNCTION KEYS page 4-17.